An explorer, fur trapper, trader, and mountain man, William “Bill” Lewis Sublette, would help blaze the Oregon Trail.

-Sublette was born in Stanford, Kentucky on September 21, 1798 (some sources list 1799).
+Sublette was born in Stanford, Kentucky, on September 21, 1798 (some sources list 1799).
 In 1817 he moved with his family to St. Charles, Missouri.
-By this time William was six foot two inches tall, a strapping young man with sandy hair and blue eyes.
-He was following in his father’s footsteps, taking an interest in land, business, and politics.
+By this time, William was six foot two inches tall, a strapping young man with sandy hair and blue eyes.
+He followed in his father’s footsteps, taking an interest in land, business, and politics.
 In 1820 he was appointed deputy constable of the township, then constable.

-Being on the Missouri River, St. Charles saw a steady stream of fur trappers and traders to Indian country.
-William, being an outdoorsman, and like many of the other intelligent, enterprising young men, saw good reason to follow the river west.
+On the Missouri River, St. Charles saw a steady stream of fur trappers and traders to Indian country.
+William, an outdoorsman and like many other intelligent, enterprising young men, saw good reason to follow the river west.

-The Rocky Mountain Fur Company was the first to depend primarily upon trapping for their furs, rather than buying them from Native Americans.
-The men who worked for Ashley did not earn a fixed wage, rather they split the proceeds of the furs they obtained.
+The Rocky Mountain Fur Company was the first to depend primarily upon trapping for their furs rather than buying them from Native Americans.
+The men who worked for Ashley did not earn a fixed wage; instead, they split the proceeds of the furs they obtained.

 In 1831, he entered the Santa Fe Trade but abandoned the idea after the death of Jedediah Smith.
 He soon returned to trapping in the mountains and was present at the Battle of Pierre’s Hole on July 18, 1832, in which he was wounded.
-However, he recovered and in December of that year, formed a partnership with Robert Campbell, who had long been with him on numerous mountain expeditions.
-Their firm operated for the next ten years with their only serious opposition being the American Fur Company.
-They later sold their business to the American Fur Company and Sublette settled down in St. Louis, Missouri, where he became involved in business and politics.
+However, in December of that year, he recovered and formed a partnership with Robert Campbell, who had long been with him on numerous mountain expeditions.
+Their firm operated for the next ten years, with their only serious opposition being the American Fur Company.
+They later sold their business to the American Fur Company, and Sublette settled in St. Louis, Missouri, where he became involved in business and politics.

-In 1844, Sublette married Frances Hereford, of Tuscumbia, Alabama.
+In 1844, Sublette married Frances Hereford of Tuscumbia, Alabama.
 In the spring of 1845, he desired to become the Superintendent of Indian Affairs at St. Louis and soon made a trip to Washington to secure the position.
-During his trip, he was in Pittsburgh, Pennsylvania on July 23rd, where he became ill and died.
+During his trip, he was in Pittsburgh, Pennsylvania, on July 23, where he became ill and died.
 He was initially buried in the private burying ground on his farm on the outskirts of St. Louis.
-However, later, his remains were removed to Bellefontaine Cemetery in St. Louis, Missouri.
+However, his remains were later removed to Bellefontaine Cemetery in St. Louis, Missouri.

 Sources include Mountain Men and Fur Traders of the Far West: Eighteen Biographical Sketches, edited by LeRoy R. Hafen, 1965.